Angel-ML/angel/docs/apis/GlobalMetrics_en.md

 * ObjMetric
 * ErrorMetric

-Users can customize their only **Metric** class by implementing the following two methods:
+Users can define and implement their only **Metric** class with the following two methods:

 * **merge(other:Metric)**
 	The master calls this method to merge results from all tasks after each iteration.